 For all the comforts of home during your 3 days in Ho Chi Minh City, you may want to consider staying at the Awesome CBD Luxury Apartment Icon56 Rooftop Pool.
 These stylish and modern apartments are equipped with kitchens, WiFi, and access to an outdoor pool, while still being within walking distance to the city center.

-There’s plenty of cheap accommodation available for travelers in Saigon thanks to places like Himalaya Phoenix Saigon Hostel.
+There’s plenty of cheap hostels in Saigon thanks to places like Himalaya Phoenix Saigon Hostel.
 With super affordable dorms and rooms, free breakfast and central location, it’s ideal for backpackers looking to get the most for their money.

 For more accommodation options in Ho Chi Minh City check out Booking.com.
 They continuously offer the best rates and their custom service is on point.